arcaneAgilmente/consensual/README.md

 current setting and goes back to the previous menu.

 ### Menu Types

+#### Set Peristent
+Every modifier has a Set Persistent choice on the menu.
+When Set Persistent is chosen, the current value of the modifier is saved to the profile and it will be set to that value every session.
+Song modifiers like Music Rate and Haste must be set to persistent to not be reset after every song.
+Most settings that do not have the Set Persistent choice were already persistent.
+The things in the Decorations->Effects and Spline Demos menus don't have the Set Persistent choice because they're abnormal and probably not something that anyone wants to persist.
+If there's anything that doesn't persist that needs to, send in a suggestion.

 #### Adjustable Float
 Most themes limit modifiers to simple on/off toggles, or a few choices